pyohio/pyohio-static-website/2023/src/pages/speaking/speaker-info.md

 You have two choices for delivering your video:

-1.  **Upload your video to the private Dropbox folder that will be created for you** (we'll contact everyone separately by email with the link to this folder)
+1.  **Upload your video to the private folder that will be created for you** (we'll contact everyone separately by email with the link to this folder)
 2.  **Upload your video to your own cloud sharing service** and send a